 In the program, students take one course for six semester hours of credit.
 Three hours is awarded through lectures, seminars, and field excursions, and three hours through supervised research.
 The course meets from June 25 through July 30, 2015, at King's College in Central London.
 Each student has a single room with private bath at a King's College residence hall.

 Upon arrival in London, students are greeted by program faculty who accompany the students into London on coaches.
 Faculty lead students on walking tours of London on the first weekend.

 Courses generally meet from Monday through Thursday, with weekends free for individual travel.
 Excursions and class trips take up the bulk of course time, and lectures are offered by eminent British scholars, artists, business leaders, and government officials.

-The program costs $TBA for undergraduates and $TBA for graduate students.
+The program costs $TBA for undergraduates and graduate students.
 Financial aid is available.
 To be eligible to apply, undergraduate students must have completed 28 semester hours with a minimum GPA of 2.0.
 Graduate students must be in good academic standing.

 Students from colleges and universities across the country take courses through the Program and then transfer the college credits they earn from Southern Miss back to their home universities.

 Full-time program coordinators are available in the program office to help students during the month.
 Faculty are available outside of class to help students and offer advice.